Eller Undergraduate Honors Program

 - If admitted as a junior, students must complete 18 units of honors credit, six of which include the honors thesis or capstone project.

-Visit the official website for the Honors College for the University of Arizona to find out about resources and policies about the UA Honors Program.
+Visit the official website for the W.A.
+Franke Honors College for the University of Arizona to find out about resources and policies about the Honors experience.